How to exclude crawler traffic from Analytics

 Filters can also be incorporated within reports by selecting the filter when scheduling the report.

 Note: You can also use filters to remove spam from your statistics.
 For further information on identifying spam crawler traffic see: How to spot spam in Analytics and what to do about it.

-In order to exclude Siteimprove traffic from Google Analytics, you will need to create an account filter in Google Analytics and exclude the Siteimprove public-facing IPs addresses.
+In order to remove links in Siteimprove traffic from Google Analytics, you will need to create an account filter in Google Analytics and update the Siteimprove public-facing IPs addresses.

 For further information see the following: